 - Animations: epileptic users can stop all running animations with the click of a button.
 Animations controlled by the interface include videos, GIFs, and CSS flashing transitions.

 - Content highlighting: users can choose to emphasize important elements such as links and titles.
 They can also choose to highlight focused or hovered elements only.

 - Audio muting: users with hearing devices may experience headaches or other issues due to automatic audio playing.
 This option lets users mute the entire website instantly.

 - Cognitive disorders: we utilize a search engine that is linked to Wikipedia and Wiktionary, allowing people with cognitive disorders to decipher meanings of phrases, initials, slang, and others.

 - Additional functions: we provide users the option to change cursor color and size, use a printing mode, enable a virtual keyboard, and many other functions.

 Assistive technology and browser compatibility

 We aim to support the widest array of browsers and assistive technologies as possible, so our users can choose the best fitting tools for them, with as few limitations as possible.
 Therefore, we have worked very hard to be able to support all major systems that comprise over 95% of the user market share including Google Chrome, Mozilla Firefox, Apple Safari, Opera and Microsoft Edge, JAWS, and NVDA (screen readers), both for Windows and for MAC users.

 Notes, comments, and feedback

-Despite our very best efforts to allow anybody to adjust the website to their needs, there may still be pages or sections that are not fully accessible, are in the process of becoming accessible, or are lacking an adequate technological solution to make them accessible.
+Front End Audio wants to provide a positive customer experience to all of our customers, and we aim to promote accessibility and inclusion.
+There may be pages or sections of our website that are not fully accessible, are in the process of becoming accessible, or are lacking an adequate technological solution to make them accessible.
 Still, we are continually improving our accessibility, adding, updating, and improving its options and features, and developing and adopting new technologies.
-All this is meant to reach the optimal level of accessibility, following technological advancements.
+All this is meant to reach the optimal level of accessibility.